 Grant in 2020

-Capro-X Inc. is an ag-tech company dedicated to enhancing sustainability in the dairy industry by addressing the acid whey waste generated during Greek yogurt production.
-Founded in 2017 and based in Ithaca, New York, the company has developed a fermentation bioprocess technology called WheyAway, which utilizes naturally occurring, non-GMO microbes to convert dairy waste streams into clean water and bio-oils.
-This innovative treatment occurs at the site of waste generation, facilitating the upcycling of acid whey into valuable products, including caproic acid.
-By offering solutions that address waste management challenges, Capro-X aims to improve the efficiency and sustainability of dairy operations.
+Capro-X Inc. is an ag-tech company focused on enhancing sustainability in the dairy industry by addressing the issue of acid whey waste, particularly from Greek yogurt production.
+Founded in 2017 and based in Ithaca, New York, Capro-X has developed a fermentation bioprocess technology known as WheyAway.
+This innovative treatment utilizes naturally occurring, non-GMO microbes to convert dairy waste streams into clean water and valuable bio-oils.
+The process occurs at the site of waste generation, allowing for efficient management of by-products.
+Capro-X also produces caproic acid, marketed as CPRX1060, which further contributes to the upcycling of dairy waste into useful materials.
+Through its solutions, the company aims to promote sustainability and improve operational efficiency within the dairy sector.

 Shade